Third-Space-interactive/Streaming_Docs/docs/archviz-navigation/basic-navigation/setup.md

 Perfect for single focus assets ranging in scale from an object to a building.

-> Part of the **UE5 Navigation Template** featuring Google Earth-style controls for architectural visualization.
+> Part of the **UE5 Navigation Template** smooth controls for architectural visualization.

 ## When to Use Basic Navigation